gem-pasteur/macsyfinder/doc/database.rst

 Implementation
 ==============

-The "database" objet handles the indexes of the sequence base in fasta format. txsscan need several indexes to work and speed up analyses.
+The "database" objet handles the indexes of the sequence dataset in fasta format.
+TXSScan needs several indexes to run, and speed up the analyses.

-* index for hmmsearch
+* index for hmmsearch (HMMer program)
-* index for txsscan
+* index for TXSScan

-hmmsearch need to index the sequence to speed up the analyses.
-The indexes are build by the external tools formatdb (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/release/LATEST/ncbi.tar.gz). txsscan try to find formatdb index in the same directory as the sequence database file.
+hmmsearch needs to index the sequences to speed up the analyses.
+The indexes are build by the external tools *formatdb* (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/release/LATEST/ncbi.tar.gz) or *makeblastdb*. txsscan tries to find formatdb index in the same directory as the sequence file.
 If the indexes are present
-TXSScan uses these index, otherwise build these index using formatdb.
+TXSScan uses these index, otherwise it builds these indexes using formatdb or makeblastdb.
-TXSScan needs also to have the length of each sequences and its position in the database to compute some scores.
-So it builds an index, this index file (with .idx suffix) is stored on the same directory as the sequence database.
-So if this file is present txsscan use it otherwise build this index.
+TXSScan needs also to have the length of each sequences and its position in the database to compute some statistics on Hmmer hits.
+Thus it also builds an index (with .idx suffix) that is stored in the same directory as the sequence dataset.
+If this file is found in the same folder than the input dataset, TXSScan will use it.
+Otherwise, it will build it.

-The user can force txsscan to rebuild these indexes with -idx option on the command-line.
+The user can force TXSScan to rebuild these indexes with the "--idx" option on the command-line.

-In addition, for ordered database ( db-type = 'gembase' or 'ordered_replicon' ), of these two kind of indexes, txsscan build an internal "database" to store information about replicons, the begin, end and the topology.
+Additionally, for ordered datasets ( db_type = 'gembase' or 'ordered_replicon' ), TXSScan builds an internal "database" from these indexes to store information about replicons, their begin and end positions, and their topology.
-The begin and end of each replicon are computed from the sequences base, the topology come from the parsing of the topology file (--topology-file). this file has the folowing structure:
+The begin and end positions of each replicon are computed from the sequence file, and the topology from the parsing of the topology file (--topology-file). this file has the folowing structure:

-* a line begining by '#' is ignore
+* a line begining by '#' is ignored
 * one entry per line
-* replicon identifier : topology
+* the strucuture is "replicon_identifier" : topology
-* topology must be linear or cirular
+* topology must be "linear" or "cirular"

 example::